alaingilbert/GamepadJs/README.md

 ## Properties

-All the buttons/joystick states are accessible like this:
+All the buttons/joysticks states are accessible like this:

-Get a button state. (replace X by a number) In the range [0..1]
+Get a button state (replace X by a number).
+Return a value in the range [0..1]

 ```js
 pad.BUTTON_X;
 ```

-Get a joystick state. (replace X by a number) In the range [-1..1]
+Get a joystick state (replace X by a number).
+Return a value in the range [-1..1]

 ```js
 pad.AXE_X;